demisto/demisto-sdk/README.md

     Each Command should be in a separate line. **For script** - the script example surrounded by double quotes.
     When the argument is empty, the documentation will be generate without examples.

+* **-c, --command**
+    **For integration only** - A comma-separated value of commands to replace (e.g `panorama-get-address,panorama-create-address`).
+    It can be used only with an existing README.md file.
+    If any new command is presented - the new command will be added to the end of the docs file.
+    For an existing command, it will try to replace the existing command in the README.md file.
+If it will fail, it will add it to the end of the file as well.

 * **-id, --id_set**
     Path of updated id_set.json file, used for generates script documentation.
      When the argument is empty, the documentation will be generate without `Used In` section.